sagemath/trac_to_gh/Issue 2015.md

 # Issue 2015: crap -- twisted contains a bunch of ._ osx crap

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2015

 Original creator: was